lemleysamantha/Project-one/README.md

 * Odometer of the car may affect the upper limit of the used car price.

-3. Preprocess
-	i.
-Entries in 2000 or older were removed. ii.
-Odometer values larger than 200,000 (miles) were removed. iii.
-Removed other data than the following
-			a.
-Gas fuel
-			b.
-Clean status
-			c.
-Automatic transmission
 	iV.
 Outliers were removed as they were identified during the process.

 ## Preprocessing/ Cleaning Data
 We can not feed the raw data in the Machine learning model for that we worked on cleaning the data.